gilbertgit95/kagiweb-api-core-a/README.md

     // customMiddleware is an express middleware
     appHandler.addPrivateMiddleware(customMiddleware)
     ```
-5. `Private Routes` - This are routes that user needs access rights before being able to use.
+5. `Private Routes` - This are routes that account needs access rights before being able to use.
     ```ts
     // customRoute is an express route
     appHandler.addPrivateRoute(customRoute)